 Notable exceptions do exist however; fox example, within the insurance industry it is commonplace to use historical records, demographic data and other inputs to quantitatively assess the likelihood of specific types of crime.
 Insurance premiums are then based on this potential.

-Regardless of the type of SRA that you are undertaking, the assessment should at least adhere to the basics detailed above.
+Regardless of the type of SRA that you are undertaking, the risk assessment should at least adhere to the basics detailed above.
 That way, it will be much more likely that its findings will be accepted, and recommendations successfully implemented.

-How SECTARA Uses Risk Assessment Matrix
+How SECTARA Uses Good Risk Assessment Practices

 Industry Risk has incorporated such approaches within our SECTARA security risk assessment platform.
 Indeed, our desire to ensure best practice in all aspects of security risk management is what drove us to develop it.